CrawlerCode/redmine-time-tracking/README.md

 # Features

 - View all your assigned Redmine issues
+- Filter issues by projects
+- Group issues by target version
+- Search for issues (press `CTRL` + `K` or `CTRL` + `F`)
 - Start and stop the timer for your current tasks
-- Search for issues (press `CTRL` + `K` or `CTRL` + `F`)
 - Create entry for time spent in Redmine issue
+- Create time spent entries for other users
 - Update done ratio
-- Create time spent entries for other users
+- Round timer to nearest 15 min
 - Edit timer (double-click)
-- Filter issues by projects
-- Round timer to nearest 15 min
+- Pin and unpin issue
 - Remember and forget issue (not assigned to you)
-- Pin and unpin issue
 - View time entries overview
 - Multiple languages
 - Dark & light mode (system default)